DeepSeek V3.2/GLM-5 Usage#

 This mode can be enabled by specifying the parameter --nsa-prefill-cp-mode round-robin-split, which distributes tokens across ranks based on token_idx % cp_size.

-In this scenario, compared with the aforementioned method, it additionally supports the fused MoE backend (the fused MoE backend may deliver better performance than DeepEP in single-machine scenarios), FP8 KV-cache, and multi-batch prefill inference.
-But it cannot be enabled with dp attention together.
+In this scenario, compared to the in-sequence splitting method, it additionally supports the fused MoE backend (the fused MoE backend may deliver better performance than DeepEP in single-machine scenarios), FP8 KV-cache, and multi-batch prefill inference.
+However, it cannot be enabled with DP attention together.

 For more details, please refer to PR https://github.com/sgl-project/sglang/pull/13959.